 Have you heard of Rajasthani Bati?
-Most people are familiar with Chapatis and Naan, but lesser known Indian breads like Kulcha and Bati get left by the wayside!
-Bati are an unusual unleavened, hard bread which are traditionally made in the North-West Indian state of Rajasthan and served alongside a spicy lentil Dal and a sweet called Churma.
+Most people are familiar with Chapatis and Naan, but lesser-known Indian bread like Kulcha and Bati get left by the wayside!
+Bati is an unusual unleavened, hard bread that is traditionally made in the North-West Indian state of Rajasthan and served alongside a spicy lentil Dal and a sweet called Churma.

-Because the Bati is submerged in liberal amounts of golden buttery and aromatic ghee, the flavours soak through the bread so that every bite is sweetened with a hint of deep, rich creaminess.
-Moreover, the ajwain seeds added to the dough not only help with digestion but also adds a pop thyme-scented pungency.
+Because the Bati is submerged in liberal amounts of golden buttery and aromatic ghee, the flavors soak through the bread so that every bite is sweetened with a hint of deep, rich creaminess.
+Moreover, the ajwain seeds added to the dough not only help with digestion but also add a pop of thyme-scented pungency.